Hacknocraft/AppFriendsDocs/docs/iOS/quick_start.md

 ## 5. Login
 After initialization, you want to login your user to AppFriends, so he can start chatting with other users.
 Please see [sessions](sessions.md) for detail

+## 6. UI
+There are a lot of ready to use UI components in the AppFriendsUI SDK.
+They can save you hundreds of hours of development.
+To learn the UI components and how to use them, please see [ui components section](ui_components.md)